For the media

 Revisit strategies that helped you the first time around, especially those related to reducing side effects.
 It can help to take an inventory of your medications, note how they affected you, and stock up on supplies to help ease any nausea or constipation.

+Family, friends and faith communities can help provide emotional support.
+Seek out therapists with experience in cancer-related concerns and stay connected to your medical team.
 Sharp offers a range of cancer classes and support groups — safe, supportive spaces for you to meet others with similar stories.
-There are groups specific to men or women; groups for your kids or partners; and classes to help you eat right, stay active and quiet your mind.
+There are groups for men or women; groups for your kids or partners; and classes to help you eat right, stay active and quiet your mind.

 Stress management looks different for everyone, but it’s important to find a relaxation technique that works for you.
 Try deep breathing, meditation, progressive relaxation, yoga, walking on the beach or spending time with friends.

 “Many people live a long time with recurrent or advanced cancer,” says Hutkin-Slade.
-“The trick is not getting stuck in one place mentally so you can keep living your life.
+“The trick is not getting stuck in one place mentally, so you can keep living your life.
 Cancer brings with it fear, anxiety and worry for the future.
 But it also brings silver linings — the understanding of what is important and valuing the gifts of community and love.”

 You might also like: